 Positive body language will only come by keeping your mind positive.
 Positivity will wipe away your nervousness and negative thoughts.
 Keep your eyes and ears open.

 Don’t show off.
 Just be comfortable with your positive approach.
 Keep yourself calm and don’t be shifty or fidgety.
-Try to avoid sitting cross-armed facing the interviewer and also don’t sprawl if you start feeling comfortable.
-You should always be on an alert mode and look straight into the eyes of the interviewer while listening or answering.
+Try to avoid sitting cross-armed facing the interviewer, and also don’t sprawl if you start feeling comfortable.
+You should always be in alert mode and look the interviewer in the eye while listening or answering.

 If there is more than one interviewer, you should share your gaze between them.
 Remember, they too want your attention.